 FREQUENTLY ASKED QUESTIONS

-1. How do I make an appointment?
+1. How do I make an initial appointment?

-- If you are calling to make an appointment for an adult friend or family member, have that person with you when you call so we can also talk to him/her.
+- If you are calling to make an appointment for an adult friend or family member, have that person with you when you call so we can also talk to him/her/them.

-2. What do I need to bring with me to my first visit?
+3. What do I need to bring with me to my first visit?

-3. What can I expect to happen during my first visit?
+4. What can I expect to happen during my first visit?

-4. How often will appointments be scheduled?
+5. How often will appointments be scheduled?

 For some people, weekly, solution-focused brief treatment may best suit their needs.
 For others, additional support services may be recommended for more comprehensive care.
 Treatment may also include visits with one of our medical providers to help manage symptoms and enhance recovery.

 6. Will I continue to see the same clinician that I saw for my Intake?

 Not usually, following your Intake appointment you will be assigned to a clinician who is best suited to meet your needs.